branflakes6/json_flattener_python/README.md

 I spent about an hour writing tests due to a roadblock outlined in the testing section where I encountered a bug with Python default values.

-The rest of my time was spent improving my code and reading information relevant to the challenge.
+The rest of my time was spent improving my code, reading information relevant to the challenge and writing the README.